 Each month you can start with the list from the previous month, and change things as you need.
 The idea is to have something to work from so you aren’t starting from zero each time.

 Another thing you can look at is the various ‘awareness days’ and ‘social media days’ you see people mentioning on social media or in the news.
 For example, October 10th was World Mental Health Day.
-Here’s a link to a list of those for the remainder of 2017 (scroll down for the list).
+Here’s a link to a list of those (scroll down for the list).
 If any of those are relevant to what you do, or would just be fun to post about (hey, who doesn’t like National Donut Day, right?), make note of them.

 Add those holidays, events, and other items to your content calendar.